When were Tottenham Hotspur last relegated?

 In truth, the failings of relegated trio Leicester City, Ipswich Town and Southampton meant Tottenham, who finished 13 points clear of the bottom three, were never at risk of the drop - but this season they have much less margin for error.

-Their form is even more alarming than their position in the table, having taken just four points - all draws - from their past seven league games.
+Their form is even more alarming than their position in the table, having taken a meagre points haul from their recent fixtures.

 The club had enjoyed a successful start to the 1970s, winning two League Cups and the UEFA Cup, but they finished bottom of the First Division in 1976/77 under manager Keith Burkinshaw.